 Employee Incentive Programs in 2022

-However, with employees becoming increasingly aware of the options available to them (in terms of job opportunities), companies are having to compete harder than ever to attract the best talent available.
+However, with employees becoming aware of the options available to them (in terms of job opportunities), companies are having to compete harder than ever to attract the best talent available.

 To stand out, employers and managers need to modernize their approach to employee appreciation and think outside the box when creating employee incentive programs.
 These programs will help you mitigate the cost of disengaged employees in your organization.